 Multiscreen In-Vehicle Infotainment System project aimed at maintaining interaction design simplicity and functions accessibility within existing driver behaviour patterns, keeping in mind the major problem of Driver Distraction and the time Driver's eyes spend away from the road.

 Multiscreen In-Vehicle Infotainment System is solving problem of traditional designs, such as crowded interfaces, complicated graphics, and unclear hierarchy.
 Google and Microsoft material design guidelines were taken as a base on the approach of delivering interactive features and mobile experience

 integrate latest technologies to assists driver on the core task of driving

-minimize the time driver's eyes spend away from the road
+minimize the time driver's eyes spend away from the road to 2 seconds

 minimize driver's learning curve to complete the task